GSA/digitalgov.gov/content/posts/2015/11/2015-11-17-trends-on-tuesday-smartphone-and-tablet-adoption-grows-while-other-digital-devices-slump.md

     After surging in the 00’s, MP3 player growth has gone flat of the past 6 years.
   </li>
   <li style="font-weight: 400">
-    While </span><span style="font-weight: 400"><a href="{{< ref "2015-09-01-trends-on-tuesday-mobile-messaging-and-social-app-research-released.md" >}}">games remain wildly popular</a> on mobile devices like smartphones and tablets</span><span style="font-weight: 400">, the home gaming console market and portable gaming market has remained flat or lost a few percentage points of users. </li>
+    While </span><span style="font-weight: 400"><a href="{{ ref .
+"2015-09-01-trends-on-tuesday-mobile-messaging-and-social-app-research-released.md" }}">games remain wildly popular</a> on mobile devices like smartphones and tablets</span><span style="font-weight: 400">, the home gaming console market and portable gaming market has remained flat or lost a few percentage points of users. </li>

     <li style="font-weight: 400">
       E-book readers, after growing since 2009, hit their peak in 2013 and have since declined.
     </li></ul>

     <p>
       Most of these trends can be attributed to smartphones and tablets becoming more powerful, with more varied and high-quality app experiences, which are able to serve many uses without compromising on quality native device experiences.
-This affects everything from e-books to MP3 players to gaming consoles. </span><span style="font-weight: 400">With the <a href="{{< ref "2014-11-04-trends-on-tuesday-phablets-to-top-tablets-in-2015.md" >}}">growth of phablets too</a>, smartphones are continuing to grow</span><span style="font-weight: 400"> and are likely cannibalizing some of the potential tablet growth. </p>
+This affects everything from e-books to MP3 players to gaming consoles. </span><span style="font-weight: 400">With the <a href="{{ ref .
+"2014-11-04-trends-on-tuesday-phablets-to-top-tablets-in-2015.md" }}">growth of phablets too</a>, smartphones are continuing to grow</span><span style="font-weight: 400"> and are likely cannibalizing some of the potential tablet growth. </p>